fedemcmac/bartinderapp/README.md

-# Whatsyourcocktail
+# Bartinderapp

-Use Whatsyourcocktail to create cocktail recipes, browse others' cocktails, like and comment on them.
+Use Bartinderapp to create cocktail recipes, browse others' cocktails, like and comment on them.

 ## Prerequisites